 Since we have started tracking the gender pay gap, the difference between the earnings of women and men has shrunk, but only by an infinitesimal amount each year.
 In 2023, for every $1 that men make, women earn $0.83 when data are uncontrolled.
 This is one cent nearer to closing the gender pay gap compared to last year.

-The controlled gender pay gap is $0.99 cents for every $1 men make, which is one cent closer to equal but still not equal.
+The controlled gender pay gap is $0.99 for every $1 men make, which is still not equal.
 The controlled pay gap tells us what women earn compared to men when all compensable factors are accounted for — such as job title, education, experience, industry, job level, and hours worked.
 Although $0.99 cents may seem very close to $1, small differences in earnings on the dollar can compound over the course of a lifetime career.
 The gender pay gap should be zero.
-It’s not zero.
+It is not zero.

 In other words, women who are doing the same job as a man, with the exact same qualifications as a man, are still paid less than men for no attributable reason, year over year.
 There is not equal pay for equal work.

 In 2020, it was feared that the gender pay gap might widen again as the COVID-19 recession was harder on women due to disproportionately higher unemployment rates among women.
 As we will demonstrate, unemployment has been shown to lower job offers and increase the gender pay gap.
 However, strong wage growth, employee leverage, and unemployment returning to normal levels seem to have prevented these fears from manifesting.